-Within this tutorial we are going to make an LED turn on using scratch and a Raspberry Pi.
+Within this tutorial we are going to turn an LED on using EduBlocks and a Raspberry Pi.

 Equipment You Will Need

 - 2 x male to female jumper wires